Get E-Book

 }

 That small guard saves noisy shutdown logs.
-It also documents ownership: one path moves the server from accepting to closing.
+It also makes ownership clear - one path moves the server from accepting to closing.

 One Local Trace